MirkoHernandez/denote-folgezettel/Readme.md

 # Denote Folgezettel

 denote folgezettel (abbreviated denote-fz) is a minor mode that provides commands for automatic signature creation and convenient navigation through a zettelkasten.

-Creating signatures that correspond with a folgezettel id can be cumbersome and error prone, providing a solution for this is the primary motivation of denote-fz.
+Creating signatures that correspond with a folgezettel can be cumbersome and error prone, providing a solution for this is the primary motivation of denote-fz.